Chart Color Schemes

 Cultural Diversity

 Nedlands was found to be more culturally diverse than most local markets, with 18.4% of its population speaking a language other than English at home and 35.7% born overseas.
-Christianity is the dominant religion in Nedlands, comprising 47.3%.
+Christianity is the main religion in Nedlands, comprising 47.3% of people.
 Judaism is overrepresented compared to Greater Perth, making up 0.6% of Nedlands' population versus 0.5%.

 Frequently Asked Questions - Diversity